goldragoon/xkcd-downloader/README.md

 1. Run:
     - Windows: `python downloader.py`
     - Other: `python3 downloader.py`
-1. If this is the first time running it, it will immediately terminate after generating the file `config.json`.
-If you want to change the directory it downloads comics to (by default, it downloads to `comics` located in the scripts' directory), you may do so in `config.json`.
-Run the script again if necessary.
-1. It's also possible to have the script run each time your computer powers on so that new comics are automatically downloaded.
-The steps to do so are listed below but only work on Windows as other distros have varying steps to achieve this:
+1. Optionally have the script automatically run on startup so new comics automatically download.
+    - Linux
+        1. Make the script executable: `chmod +x downloader.sh`
+        1. Create a cron job: `crontab -e`
+        1. Append the following line to the end of the file: `@reboot <PATH>`, where `<PATH>` is the path to `downloader.py`.
+    - Windows
         1. Go to the directory `C:\Users\<YOUR_USERNAME>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`, where `<YOUR_USERNAME>` is your username.
         1. Create a shortcut pointing to the location of the script.
         1. Make sure python scripts open with `Python` (so that when you open the file from File Explorer it runs the script and doesn't open the editor).
 You can do this by right-clicking the script, clicking `Opens with:` in the `General` tab and choosing `Python`.

 # Contributing